psevestre/openid-fapi/Financial_API_WD_002.md

 Both clients and authorisation servers:

 1. shall implement `PS256` and `ES256` algorithms
-1. should not implement algorithms that use RSASSA-PKCS1-v1_5
+1. should not implement algorithms that use RSASSA-PKCS1-v1_5 (e.g. `RS256`)
 1. shall not implement `none`
 1. may implement other algorithms that are deemed more secure than `PS256` and `ES256`

-Note that RSA encryption with PKCS#1v1.5 padding has known vulnerabilities and as such is not reccoemended to be used by implementers of this speicification.
+Note that RSA encryption with PKCS#1v1.5 padding has known vulnerabilities and as such is not recommended to be used by implementers of this specification.

 ## 9. Privacy considerations